Fall Accidents on Construction Sites in San Diego

 How We Help Construction Fall Victims

-At Hulburt Law Firm, our construction fall attorneys understand California's complex workers' compensation and construction vehicle accident laws.
+At Hulburt Law Firm, our construction fall attorneys understand California’s complex workers’ compensation and construction accident laws.
 We help clients by:

-• Investigating the cause of the fall
+• Investigate the cause of the fall and identify all potentially liable parties

 • File workers’ compensation claims

-• Pursue third-party liability claims
+• Pursue third-party liability claims for full damages including pain and suffering

 • Gather evidence to establish negligence